gp-repos/DockerCheatSheet/Info/docker.md

     docker start $(docker ps -aq)

 In the first example, the `docker start` command is used to start a container with the name "my_container".
 In the second example, it is used to start a container with the ID "abc123".
 In the third example, the `docker start` command is used in conjunction with the `docker ps` command to start all stopped containers.

-Note that the `docker start` command will only start stopped containers.
-If a container is already running, the command will have no effect and will return an error message.
-To stop a running container, you can use the `docker stop` command.

 ## docker stop command